eldermoraes/quarkus-workshop-langchain4j/docs/docs/section-1/step-01.md

 It's a simple Quarkus application that uses the [Quarkus LangChain4j](https://docs.quarkiverse.io/quarkus-langchain4j/dev/index.html){target="_blank"} extension to interact with the LLM.
 It's a simple chatbot that we will extend in the subsequent steps.

-Before proceed, make sure your local Ollama is up and running:
+Before proceeding, make sure your local Ollama is up and running:

 ```shell
 ollama serve